hclimente/hclimente.github.io/_posts/2024-01-07-python-objects.md

 ## Class

-A _class_ is the type of the object (e.g., a float, or a str).
+A **class** is the type of the object (e.g., a float, or a string).
 Each object contains a pointer to its class, [as we will see below](#the-two-dictionaries-underlying-an-object).
-We can know an object's class using the `type` operator:
+We can retrieve an object's class using the `type` function:

 ```python
 type(1)